 What is the Purpose and Importance of Levelling?

-In Surveying and Construction the Purpose of Levelling is to find the heights or elevations of different points of interest in relation to a specific known datum.
+In Surveying and Construction the Purpose and Importance of Levelling is to find the heights or elevations of different points of interest in relation to a specific known datum.
 Knowing that specific points of interest are at the same or different heights or elevations is fundamental to our living spaces and our working spaces.

 As Human Beings, we are all very in tune with our surroundings and can feel the effects of our spaces not being level.
 The majority of us will feel very uncomfortable lying down on the slightest of sloping ground with our heads pointing downwards.
 You can experience this by going out into your garden or the local park on a nice summer’s day, and just try lying down in various places.

 Why is Levelling Important?

-Levelling is important because gravity is by far the most significant force affecting our everyday life.
+Levelling in surveying is important because gravity is by far the most significant force affecting our everyday life.
 Working parallel and perpendicular to the force of gravity is fundamental in designing and constructing the homes we live in, the roads we cycle or drive on, the bridges we cross and the office blocks we work in.